fullice/Google-Code-Jam_Qualification-Round/README.md

 Problem B. Cookie Clicker Alpha
 ------------------------------
 ###	Introduction
 *Cookie Clicker* is a Javascript game by Orteil, where players click on a picture of a giant cookie.
 Clicking on the giant cookie gives them cookies.
 They can spend those cookies to buy buildings.
 Those buildings help them get even more cookies.
 Like this problem, the game is very cookie-focused.
-This problem has a similar idea, but it does not assume you have played?Cookie Clicker.
+This problem has a similar idea, but it does not assume you have played *Cookie Clicker*.
 Please don't go play it now: it might be a long time before you come back.<br />
 ###	Problem
 In this problem, you start with 0 cookies.
 You gain cookies at a rate of 2 cookies per second, by clicking on a giant cookie.
 Any time you have at least **C** cookies, you can buy a cookie farm.
-Every time you buy a cookie farm, it costs you **C** cookies and gives you an extra?F?cookies per second.<br /><br />
+Every time you buy a cookie farm, it costs you **C** cookies and gives you an extra **F** cookies per second.<br /><br />
 Once you have **X** cookies that you haven't spent on farms, you win!
 Figure out how long it will take you to win if you use the best possible strategy.<br /><br />
 ###	Example
 Suppose **C**=500.0, **F**=4.0 and **X**=2000.0.
 Here's how the best possible strategy plays out:<br /><br />
 1. You start with 0 cookies, but producing 2 cookies per second.<br /><br />
-2. After**250**seconds, you will have**C**=500 cookies and can buy a farm that produces **F**=4 cookies per second.<br /><br />
+2. After **250** seconds, you will have **C**=500 cookies and can buy a farm that produces **F**=4 cookies per second.<br /><br />
 3. After buying the farm, you have 0 cookies, and your total cookie production is 6 cookies per second.<br /><br />
 4. The next farm will cost 500 cookies, which you can buy after about **83.3333333** seconds.<br /><br />
 5. After buying your second farm, you have 0 cookies, and your total cookie production is 10 cookies per second.<br /><br />